andrewcooke/ParserCombinator.jl/README.md

 combinator library would be limited by recursion depth and poor efficiency.
 Instead, the "combinators" in SimpleParser construct a tree that describes the grammar, and which is "interpreted" during parsing, by dispatching functions on the tree nodes.
-The traversal over the tree (a depth first search) is implemented via trampolining, with an optional (adjustable) cache to avoid repeated evaluation and detect left-recursive grammars.
+The traversal over the tree (effectvely a depth first search) is implemented via trampolining, with an optional (adjustable) cache to avoid repeated evaluation and detect left-recursive grammars.

 The advantages of this approch are:

   * Recursion is avoided

-  * Caching can be isolated within the trampoline
+  * Caching can be isolated to within the trampoline

   * Method dispatch on node types leads to idiomatic Julia code